 Native to mountainous areas of NC, SC, GA, and TN.

 Found in rich woods, rocky slopes and stream banks.

 Smooth, shiny gray-brown.

 Leaf or needle arrangement, size, shape, and texture

-Simple, opposite, green leaves with silvery undersides; 2 to 8 inches long with toothed edges.
+Simple, opposite, green leaves; 2 to 8 inches long with toothed edges.